Useful Information

 Teahouses serve a variety of meals, including traditional Nepali dishes like dal bhat (lentil soup with rice), as well as noodles, soups, and some Western cuisines.
 Fresh vegetables and meat are limited at higher altitudes.
 Hot drinks like tea, coffee, and ginger lemon honey are commonly available.

-11. Is there electricity and Wi-Fi facilities on Langtang Valley Trek?
+11. Are there electricity and Wi-Fi facilities on the Langtang Valley Trek?

 12. How has the Langtang region recovered since the 2015 earthquake?